 When COVID-19 struck, we ran a 30-day experiment to explore if we could create human connection online.
 600+ people from 40+ countries ended up joining in the fun. 💗 (Spoiler alert: The answer is yes!)

-Fast forward to today, and we've made the transition into an empathy training company, working with leaders around the world to make empathy tangible, practical & fun for their communities and organizations! 🌎
+Fast forward to today, and we've made the transition into an empathy training company.
+To date, we've worked with over two dozen organizations across USA, Europe and Asia-Pacific! 🌎

 I handle most front-facing things in our company, from sales and marketing to PR and training.
 I'm also the lead consultant and facilitator for our client projects!